 I was walking along a narrow alleyway between a public bathroom and a courtyard residence.
 A person on an electric bicycle beeped at me to move out of his way.
 I passed a small store filled with empty water containers and a dairy omitting blaring Chinese opera from a hidden radio.
 It was dark.
 Apart from the intermittent orange light of street lamps, the only other light I could see was from my phone.
 Lost somewhere in downtown Beijing, I felt an unsettling mixture of frustration and charm as I searched for Zajia Lab.

 In some ways, my experience of finding Zajia, which is almost hidden in Doufuchi hutong in Dongcheng District, is somewhat captured within the bar and space itself.
 It is a space of history and community.
 It has a range of art practices and life flowing through its doors.
-Its essence is further reflected in the place's name with “za” translating to mixed or miscellaneous and “jia” to home, family or a person engaged in a certain art or profession.
+Its essence is further reflected in the place's name with “za” translating to mixed or miscellaneous and “jia” to home, family, or a person engaged in a certain art or profession.

-Before I asked Ambra about Zajia, we talked about who she is and how her and her husband came to be running this space in Beijing.
+Before I asked Ambra about Zajia, we talked about who she is and how she and her husband came to be running this space in Beijing.
 As a sinologist, Ambra was first drawn to China in 2004 to research material for a final paper on art critics in China.
 Quickly, Ambra “fell in love with Beijing.”
-“From 2004 to 2008 all the artists here were doing projects with everybody,” she explained.
+“From 2004 to 2008, all the artists here were doing projects with everybody,” she explained.
 “There weren’t ‘underground/mainstream’ or ‘fame/unknown’ divisions.
 There were no walls.
-There was an excitement — young people believed they could do everything.”
+There was excitement — young people believed they could do everything.”

 They had friends in art circles who were very happy to come in and do projects.
 Soon, after three or four months, Zajia started to receive a lot of proposals from foreign and Chinese artists.
-For two years they were extremely busy with a lot of events.
-Recently, they’ve started to slow down because of the demanding nature of running a project space and lack of income, as Ambra explained, “even if you have tickets for events, the income from the tickets is only enough to pay some to the artists and then pay the bills to run this space.”
+For two years, they were extremely busy with a lot of events.
+Recently, they’ve started to slow down because of the demanding nature of running a project space and lack of income.
+As Ambra explained, “even if you have tickets for events, the income from the tickets is only enough to pay some to the artists and then pay the bills to run this space.”

 Now, Ambra views the space as a vehicle — “what is happening outside passes through here.
 I never want to have a curatorial line.”
 This lack of curation is one of Zajia’s main characteristics and persists despite occasionally deviating personal tastes.
 “I’ve decided to host a lot of events that personally I do not like [...]
-Whatever is happening in the city, people need this space for that thing — maybe I will think it’s not interesting but actually a lot of people might come...”
+Whatever is happening in the city, people need this space for that thing — maybe I will think it’s not interesting, but actually a lot of people might come...”